 The Japanese Font Production Challenge

-iOS/macOS Japanese system fonts were not created by Apple, they are licensed Hiragino fonts from Screen Holdings (SH), originally created by independent font design studio Jiyukobo in the early 1990’s.
+The Hiragino iOS/macOS Japanese system font was not created by Apple, it was licensed from Screen Holdings (SH), originally created by independent font design studio Jiyukobo in the early 1990’s.
 There is much more work involved creating a Japanese font compared to Roman based languages.
 Hand drawn glyphs are created, scanned and cleaned up for digital production.

 The Adobe Japan 1-7 glyph collection requires 23,060 glyphs for a single weight, multiply this work by the different weights for one family and you get an idea how massive the undertaking is.
 From Osamu Torinoumi, one of the key designers of the Apple licensed Hiragino font on its creation: